Azure/Enterprise-Scale/docs/wiki/ALZ-Policies-Testing.md

 - Conditions that should be true when the policy is evaluated, so it is compliant
 - Conditions that should be false when the policy is evaluated, so it is non-compliant

-It is key to test all the conditions addressed in the policy.
+It is important to test all the conditions evaluated in the policy.
 More on this below.

 ### Where is the testing framework?